| Looking

 Our Conservation Policy |

-pristine lakes have very limited fishing pressure and it is our wish to
+pressure and it is our wish to preserve the

-preserve the fantastic quality of this precious resource.
-To this end
+fantastic quality of this precious resource.
+To

-we have adopted the following fishing restrictions: no one is to harm
+this end we have adopted the following fishing

-in any way a Walleye over 18 inches or a Northern over 27 inches.
-These
+Walleye over 18 inches or a Northern over 27

-fish represent our breeding stock and must immediately be returned to
+and must immediately be returned to the water

-on a stringer or delay its return to the water.
-We encourage fishing
+put the fish on a stringer or delay its return

-fish.
-It's possible to catch and release hundreds of fish per day.
+release hundreds of fish per day.

-invite you to eat your fill of smaller fish but allow no take home fish
+of smaller fish but allow no take home fish at

-at all. |
+all. |

-How to make
+How to make reservations

-click the logo below to hear another loon call
+click the logo below to

 |